lokeshdevnani/generator-node-express-ts/README.md

 # generator-node-express-ts
 [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> Starter Seed for Node.js, express.js, gulp.js, pug using Typescript 2.x with TSlint and Typings.
+> Perfectly configured yeoman generator for Node.js, express.js, gulp.js, pug using Typescript 2.x with TSlint and Typings.

+## Features
+It configures and generates a lot of components for you.

+ * Node and express Initialization
+ * Typescript Compilation Configuration and Linting
+ * VSCode configuration for hiding unnecessary files
+ * Typings for all modules to give you intellisense in IDE
+ * File Watcher and recompilation using gulp-nodemon
+ * Builds using gulp
+ * Basic routes setup with pug view engine
+ * .gitignore configuration

 ## Installation